 Why is this important?
 Because exclusivity means you could be losing out on other income!
 For example, I'm in an exclusive partnership with Florida Crystals Sugar (they are a fantastic client) and I recently had a competing sugar brand approach me about working together.
 I had to turn down their offer because it would be a breach of my contract with Florida Crystals.
-But that's okay because they're paying me appropriately for that exclusivity.
+But that's okay because they're paying me appropriately (aka a LOT of extra money) for that exclusivity.

 Where to Purchase Contract Templates